NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 ## Controller:
 The controller assists as the intermediary component of the models and view that facilitates interaction between the view and the model.
 In this project's development, the controller is mainly created and managed using the PHP language and all business logic and interconnected methods are defined within classes, organized based on main classes and subclasses.
+Under the controller, all the business logic and interconnected methods related code files are stored.

 ## View :